appsmithorg/appsmith-docs/tutorial/part-2-using-forms/creating-a-form.md

 {% hint style="info" %}
 **Data Transformation:**

-A transformation is nothing but JavaScript running on a base object to generate another object with the desired values, and in the desired format.
+ion is nothing but JavaScript running on a base object to generate another object with the desired values, and in the desired format.
 Since you can Appsmith supports JavaScript just about everywhere, you can use JavaScript, or one of the [supported JS libraries](https://docs.appsmith.com/core-concepts/connecting-ui-and-logic/working-with-js-libraries#included-js-libraries) to transform data in any widget, API, or a DB Query.
 {% endhint %}